tjmahr/rprime/cran-comments.md

 There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: ‘Tristan Mahr <tristan.mahr@wisc.edu>’
+Maintainer: 'Tristan Mahr <tristan.mahr@wisc.edu>'
 New submission

 ## Downstream dependencies
-“There are currently no downstream dependencies for this package”.
+There are currently no downstream dependencies for this package.